theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 ### Run Extraction on the Server

 Execution is triggered by an HTTP request.
-The HTTP request can be triggered from the target environment for [pull destinations](./destinations#pull-and-push-destinations) or from the xu command line tool (xu.exe /xu.elf), see [Execute and Automate Extractions](./execute-and-automate-extractions).
+The HTTP request can be triggered from the target environment for [pull destinations](./destinations#pull-and-push-destinations) or from the xu command line tool (xu.exe /xu.elf), see [Execute and Automate Extractions](./execute-and-automate-extractions).<br>
+The process can be traced in the [Extraction Log](./logging/logging-access-via-designer#extraction-logs).

 1. XtractRun.exe checks the authentication and authorization of the request.
 2. The target environment is prepared for writing the extracted data (e.g. establish database connection, create file).